abinit/abinit/doc/tutorial/rf1.md

 the choice of pseudopotential to the end of the fifth section of this tutorial.
 They give acceptable results, not very accurate, but, more important, the speed is reasonable for a tutorial.

+You should make the run (a few seconds).

+    ./abinit < trf1_1.files > trf1_1.stdout

+where ./abinit has to be replaced by the path to the abinit executable.

+{% dialog tests/tutorespfn/Refs/trf1_1.out %}

-You should make the run (a few seconds), and obtain the following value for the energy, in the final echo section:
+obtain the following value for

+the energy, in the final echo section:

      etotal   -9.7626837450E+00